-- sizing the underlying principles of the etiology, management, and prevention of disease processes.
-5 credits.
-Carter - PAP-205.
+PHYASST-205.
 Anatomy.
 Functional and applied anatomy stressing normal surface landmarks and common clinical findings.
-Topics for this course are sequenced with physical diagnosis (PAP-215).
+Topics for this course are sequenced with physical diagnosis (PHYASST-215).
 Cadaver prosections, anatomic models, lectures, and computer software are utilized in teaching this course.
 4 credits.
+Hendrix

-Hendrix - PAP-210, 211.
+PHYASST-210, 211.
 Laboratory Medicine I, II.
 An introduction to the performance and interpretation of routine hematologic, urinary, microbiologic, and other laboratory procedures commonly used in practice.
 This course is taught by faculty/staff from the Department of Pathology and the hospital laboratories.
 5 credits.
-Schmidt - PAP-215.
+Schmidt

+PHYASST-215.
 Physical Diagnosis.
 An introduction to the techniques for performing and recording the physical examination.
 Taught in small-group format; lectures and audiovisuals are used, as well as extensive small group practice sessions.
-The final weeks of this course focus on orthopaedic physical diagnosis and common orthopedic problems.
-3 credits, Price - PAP-220, 221, 222.
+The final weeks of this course focus on orthopaedic physical diagnosis and common orthopaedic problems.
+3 credits.
+Price

+PHYASST-220, 221, 222.
 Clinical Medicine I, II, III.
 The essentials of diagnosis and management of the most common clinical problems seen by primary care practitioners.
 Using an organ systems approach, clinical information is presented in conjunction with appropriate correlative lectures and labs in pathophysiology, pharmacotherapeutics, radiology, and nutrition.
 Patient simulations are used in the small group setting to enhance readings and lectures.
 This is a core course around which most other courses are organized.
 20 credits.
-Lord and Scott - PAP-230.
+Lord and Scott taking, and are assigned by their small-group instructors to interview patients on the wards.
+From March through May, students are assigned in small groups to fellows from the Department of Medicine.
+Weekly, each student is assigned to a hospitalized patient to perform a complete history and physical examination.
+3 credits.
+Dieter

+PHYASST-230.
 Fundamentals of Surgery.
 The basic surgical concepts needed for the PA to function in primary care settings as well as major surgical areas.
 The course emphasizes surgical technique and emergency procedures as well as asepsis, minor procedures, and anesthesia.
 The animal surgery laboratory is an essential component of this course.
 5 credits.
+Hendrix

-Hendrix - PAP-235, 236.
+PHYASST-235, 236.
 Patient Assessment I, II.
 An introduction to medical interviewing and the recording and presentation of clinical information.
 Teaching methods include lectures, small groups, and clinical assignments to inpatient areas as well as outpatient settings.
-In January and February, students concentrate primarily on history-taking, and are assigned by their small-group instructors to interview patients on the wards.
-From March through May, students are assigned in small groups to fellows from the Department of Medicine.
-Weekly, each student is assigned to a hospitalized patient to perform a complete history and physical examination.
-3 credits.
-Dieter - PAP-240.
+In January and February, students concentrate primarily on history-

+PHYASST-240.
 Behavioral Aspects of Medicine.
 An introduction to the skills, knowledge, and sensitivity needed to communicate and intervene effectively in a wide variety of psychosocial situations.
 2 credits.
-Scott - PAP-245.
+Smith

+PHYASST-245.
 Perspectives on Health.
 A professional issues review.
 This course emphasizes current issues facing the profession, including legal and ethical problems and the unique place of PAs within the health care system.
 2 credits.
-Scott - PAP-250.
+Scott

+PHYASST-250.
 Health Systems Organization.
 An introduction to the structure and administrative principles in use in health care organizations.
 A lecture series taught by an interdisciplinary faculty and by community experts in health care organization.
 Topics include the patient as consumer, third-party payment, public policy trends, and organizational behavior.
 2 credits.
-Strand - PAP-255.
+Strand

+PHYASST-255.
 Introduction to Research and Epidemiologic Principles.
 Foundations of research methodology related to the study of disease distribution and issues in study design, data collection, and methods of analysis.
 The PA student develops a critical review of the literature pertaining to an assigned clinical research question.
 3 credits.
 Yankaskas